Christ in 1 Corinthians

 Christ Connection - Love Is the Heart of All Acts

-Jesus said the greatest commandments are to love God and to love your neighbor.
-All the law and prophets, He said, hang on these two (Matt.
-22:37-40).
-Paul here echoes that.
 Every gift, every act of charity, every sacrifice finds its meaning only when love is the source.
-Christ’s death on the cross was the supreme act of agapē - love that went to its death for those who rejected Him (Rom.
+This is why Christ’s death on the cross stands as the supreme act of agapē - love that went first to its own death for those who rejected Him (Rom.
 5:8).
+The gifts the Corinthians prize were poured out by the same self-giving love that carried Him there.

 Open the chapter → - 1 Corinthians 14Curated